ShaneCurcuru/fosssustainability/_aspects/maintainer.md

   - project
 ---

-As creators and leaders of organized software projects, maintainers very much wonder why their work often isn't financially recognized.
+As creators and leaders of organized software projects, maintainers often wonder why their work isn't financially recognized.

 ## Sustainability Aspects

 Maintainers **understand** their projects, ecosystem, and often the scope of the companies that use their software.

-Maintainers **are** organized in terms of project work, but often don't have any legal or financial structures around their project.
+Maintainers **are** organized in terms of project work, but may not have any legal or financial structures around their project.

 Maintainers **vary widely** in their knowledge and skills around self-marketing, taxes, and managing businesses; many may not want to create a business to better accept funding.